 Xgeva is now listed as a médicament d’exception for the prevention of SREs for people with castrate-resistant prostate cancer, presenting at least one bone metastasis; and for the prevention of SREs for people with breast cancer, presenting at least one bone metastasis and who show intolerance to pamidronate.

 About bone metastases

 One of the most common places for breast and prostate cancer to spread is to the bone.
-In fact, 65 to of 75 per cent of men and women with advanced prostate or breast cancer will have the cancer spread to their bones.1
+In fact, 65 to of 75 percent of men and women with advanced prostate or breast cancer will have cancer spread to their bones.1

 While there are currently no treatments to prevent or delay the spread of cancer to the bones, treatments like Xgeva, for the complications of bone metastases, helps prevent or delay broken bones, spinal cord compression, or the need for surgery or radiation from occurring.

 The Canadian Cancer Survivor Network is a national network of patients, families, survivors, friends, families, community partners and sponsors.
 Its mission is to work together by taking action to promote the very best standard of care, support, follow up and quality of life for patients and survivors.
 It aims to educate the public and policymakers about cancer and encourage research on ways to alleviate barriers to optimal cancer care in Canada.
 Follow CCSN via their blog at http://jackiemanthornescancerblog.blogspot.com.

 1 Coleman, RE.
 Skeletal complications of malignancy.
 Cancer.
 1997; 80 (suppl): 1588-1594.

 2 Coleman, RE.
 Skeletal complications of malignancy.
 Cancer.
 1997; 80 (suppl): 1588-1594.